Middle Eastern vs Mediterranean Food: Exploring the Best of Both

 • Olive oil and herbs

-The overlap is especially noticeable in dishes like:
+The overlap appears in dishes like:

 • Chicken shawarma pita with Greek salad